 Your username and password is unique.
 To help protect your or your child's personal health information always log out of the portal at the end of your session.
 The portal will automatically log out if your keyboard or keypad is inactive for 15 minutes.

 You can reset your username and password on the

 Check your junk/spam email settings and add rch.org.au to your list of trusted websites.
 Email

 firstname.lastname@example.org if you are still experiencing problems.

 Remember, do not click links from untrustworthy sources.
-The RCH will no longer send you links to My RCH Portal in these messages.

 The RCH will never send you emails asking for passwords or login details.

 Internet Explorer 9-11, Firefox 33 or later, Chrome 38 or later, and Safari 6.